-Named after the gruelling Paris-Roubaix road race, the Specialized Roubaix range is designed to offer a smooth, fast and efficient ride over over the roughest road surfaces.
-With numerous wins on the notorious cobbles of this iconic race, the Roubaix lives up to the mantra ‘smoother is faster’.
-A complete redesign for 2017 has seen this concept taken a stage further with the introduction of Future Shock technology.
-Developed in partnership with McLaren, Future Shock offers a smoother ride with improved efficiency and sharper handling characteristics.
+Named after the gruelling Paris-Roubaix road race the Specialized Roubaix range is designed to offer a smooth, fast and efficient ride over any road surface, including the very roughest.
+With numerous wins on the notorious cobbles of this iconic race the Roubaix lives up to the mantra ‘smoother is faster’.
+The 2018 Roubaix bikes we review here, builds on the 2017 redesign that saw this concept taken a stage further, with the introduction of Future Shock technology.
+Developed in partnership with McLaren Future Shock offers a smoother ride with improved efficiency and sharper handling characteristics.

-With its tried-and-tested endurance road bike riding position, lightweight carbon fibre composite frame, Future Shock technology and disc brakes on all models, the Roubaix makes light work of challenging riding conditions.
+With its tried-and-tested endurance road bike riding position, combined with a lightweight carbon fibre composite frame, Future Shock technology and disc brakes on all models, the Roubaix is a smooth rolling road bike that makes light work of challenging conditions.

-What is surprising about the new Roubaix is that with a weight of around 700g this is the lightest frame that Specialized have ever built.
+What is surprizing about the new Roubaix is that with a weight of around 700g this is the lightest frame that Specialized have ever built.
 Of course you need to add on 200g for the Future Shock and 300g for the fork but this is still a seriously lightweight chassis.
-The Roubaix is built from Specialized’s FACT 10r carbon fibre (11r on the S-Works model), which uses higher modulus fibres in high stress areas like the head tube and bottom bracket.
-This makes the frame stiff where it needs to be for improved power transfer and steering precision.
-The fork is made from FACT 11r carbon on all models and is incredibly stiff, strong and reactive.
+The frame is built from Specialized’s FACT carbon fibre (the S-Works & Pro feature 11r with 10r on the Expert, Comp & Elite and 9r on all the other models) which features higher modulus fibres in high stress areas like the headtube and bottom bracket.
+This means that the frame is stiffer where it needs to be for improved power transfer and steering precision.
+The fork is made from FACT carbon on all models and is incredibly stiff, strong and reactive.